hanxu12/myrocks-rfr-measurement/README.md

 ## Usage

+Please make sure to set your MySQL credentials in the C++ and Python script before running any.

 ### Python Script

 To run the `measure.py` script:

 `python3 measure.py`

-Please make sure to set your MySQL credentials in the script before running it.

 ### C++ Program